United Nations Security Council Resolution 82: Division of Korea

-At the end of World War II, the Korean Peninsula, which up to that point had been occupied by the Empire of Japan, was divided along the 38th Parallel.
-To the north, the Soviet Union (USSR) occupied the country, which established itself as a communist state, the Democratic People's Republic of Korea under Kim Il Sung.
-To the south, the United States (US) occupied the country, establishing the Republic of Korea under an autocratic anti-communist leader, Syngman Rhee.
+At the end of World War II, the Korean Peninsula, which up to that point had been occupied by the Empire of Japan, was divided along the 38th parallel north.
+The Soviet Union (USSR) had moved forces into the northern half of the country, overseeing its establishment as the communist Democratic People's Republic of Korea (DPRK) under Kim Il Sung, a figure who had previously risen to notability for his successes fighting the Japanese.
+American forces occupied the south, overseeing the establishment of the Republic of Korea under Syngman Rhee, an ardently anti-communist autocrat.
 As tensions rose between the US and the USSR, each government in Korea claimed it had sovereignty over the whole country.

-On November 14, 1947, United Nations General Assembly Resolution 112 established a temporary commission to monitor free elections in Korea.
+On 14 November 1947, the General Assembly's Resolution 112 established a temporary commission to monitor free elections in Korea.
 The UN had intended to reunify Korea under one government, but the UN commission was unable to enter North Korea.
-After observing elections in South Korea, the UN stated in General Assembly Resolution 195 on December 12, 1948, that the nation was to be established under one government as soon as possible, and the US and Soviet occupation forces there were to withdraw.
+After observing elections in South Korea, the General Assembly stated on 12 December 1948 in their Resolution 195, that the nation was to be established under one government as soon as possible, and the US and Soviet occupation forces there were to withdraw.

-As time went on, the North Korean government became more aggressive, and skirmishes between troops of the North and South became common.
-UN military observers were assigned to monitor the situation and prevent it from escalating.
-United Nations General Assembly Resolution 293, passed October 21, 1949, recognized only South Korea's government as legal.
-For its part, North Korea issued inflammatory responses to the UN denying the legality of UN activities in Korea and saying it would drive the UN out of the country.
+As the pressure built, the North Korean government became more aggressive, with skirmishes between North and South becoming common.
+UN military observers were assigned to monitor the situation, ostensibly to prevent it from escalating.
+General Assembly Resolution 293, passed on 21 October 1949, recognized only the southern government as legal.
+North Korea in turn denied the legality of the UN activities in Korea, and said it would drive the UN forces out of the country.